Looking to expand your knowledge of welding techniques? Look no further than this comprehensive analysis of 10 different types of welding.

 (6) Welding deformation

-Local heating during welding is the root cause of welding stress and deformation.
+Local heating during welding is the main cause of welding stress and deformation.

 2. Automatic submerged arc welding

 The process of welding where the arc burns beneath a layer of flux is known as Submerged Arc Welding (SAW).

 SAW is characterized by automatic assembly for arc striking and electrode feeding, thus it is also referred to as Submerged Arc Automatic Welding (SAAW).